ahiyantra/ahiyantra/index.md

 I constantly work on improving my understanding of full-stack web & game programming.
 My hobbies include reading, learning & machines in general.
 My mindset as a professional includes not minding either traveling or relocating when required.
 I'm prepared for experiencing adventures.
 I feel that going through a new experience is never a bad thing.
 If something about my profile piques your curiosity, then please feel free to contact me about it.
 Other than that, I recommend checking out my various personal & professional projects.

 Relevant quote: "Keep iterating.
+Make mistakes & learn lessons.
 Everyone starts somewhere.
-Becoming a beginner is always the first step towards becoming an expert." (source unknown)
+Being a beginner is always the first step towards being an expert." — Rand Anon

 ------------